 Education Rates of Children Around the World

-On the flip side, there are nations with inadequate educational systems.
-This notion could be due to internal conflict, economic problems, or underfunded programs.
-Some of the world's worst educational systems can be found in these nations:
+On the down side, there are many nations whose educational systems are considered inadequate.
+This could be due to internal conflict, economic problems, or underfunded programs.
+The United Nations Educational, Scientific, and Cultural Organization's Education for All Global Monitoring Report ranks the following countries as having the world's worst educational systems: